-In the end, it should be stressed that the aim of this publication is not to offer any specific policy recommendations to national and international stakeholders.
-Instead, it provides ideas for Kosovar and Western decision and policy makers through a comprehensive analysis of the context related to challenges and threats to Kosovo's statehood and sovereignty, and to the overall stability and security of the region.
+In the end, it should be stressed that the aim of this publication is not to offer any specific policy national and recommendations to international stakeholders.
+Instead, it provides ideas for Kosovar and Western decision and policy makers through а comprehensive analysis of the context related to challenges and threats to Kosovo's statehood and sovereignty, and to the overall stability and security of the region.